wultra/powerauth-crypto/docs/Activation-Code.md

 - Format: four groups, each group composed of five Base32 characters, separated by `-`.
 - The whole value is treated as a single identifier called `ACTIVATION_CODE`.
-- The code is protected by an embedded checksum to detect typing errors.
+- The code is protected by an embedded `CRC-16/ARC` checksum to detect typing errors.
-- `CRC-16/ARC` is used for error detection, primarily for manual re-typing scenarios.
 - 96 out of possible 100 bits are used:
     - 80 bits of randomness
     - 16 bits of CRC